 The Hard Thing About Hard Things by Ben Horowitz

-One of Silicon Valley’s most renowned businessmen is Ben Horowitz.
+One of Silicon Valley’s most renowned business people is Ben Horowitz.
 In The Hard Thing About Hard Things, Horowitz lifts the curtain to reveal the truth about what it’s like to run a successful business during tough times.

-Horowitz’s book contains essential advice for any business leader, wrapped up in his no-frills writing style with a number of brand references from the life of a musician. rap.
-This is a must-read for beginners as well as veterans, and it is especially relevant for those going through tough times with tough obstacles.
+Horowitz’s book contains essential advice for any business leader, wrapped up in his no-frills writing style with several brand references from the life of a musician.
+This is a must-read for beginners and veterans and is especially relevant for those going through tough times and obstacles.

 Deep Work by Cal Newport